klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 ## The current state

-Accelerator programming is, also due to the early stage of the technology, still a mess, and standardisation still has to set in.
+Accelerator programming is, also due to the early stage of the technology, still a mess, and standardisation is only setting in now.
 This is not uncommon in the world of supercomputing: The same happened with message passing where there were several proprietary technologies until the needs were sufficiently well understood to come to a standardisation.